 Stinging Insect Control

-- When nests are located too close to human traffic.
+- Nests are located too close to human traffic.

 - Shared occupancy with people that are allergic to bee stings.

-There are many native species of yellowjackets in Ohio.
-Ohio’s dominant species is the German yellowjacket.
-Their nests are often located within wall voids.
+There are many native species of yellowjackets in Ohio, but the dominant species is the German yellowjacket.
+They often make their nests within wall voids.
 There can be 5,000 adults inside a mature colony.
-Most calls for stinging insect control are for German yellowjacket nests.
+Yellowjackets are more than just a nuisance, and can create huge issues for homeowners and businesses.
+In fact, most of the calls we receive for stinging insect control are in regards to German yellowjacket nests.

 Yellowjacket Pest Control

 Yellowjacket nests can be found in the ground, in trees, in brush, or inside buildings.
-An aerosol is used to dispatch exposed nests.
-When nests are located inside cavities, a dust is applied.
-This is best accomplished when the workers are back inside the nest.
-Therefore, treatment is best performed overnight.
-Depending on the human traffic in the area; nests can be treated safely during normal business hours.
-Bee suits are worn by technicians to prevent stings.
+We use an aerosol to dispatch exposed nests.
+When nests are located inside cavities, we apply dust instead.
+Treatment is most effective when workers are inside the nest.
+Therefore, we typically treat overnight.
+However, depending on human traffic in the area, we can also safely treat nests during normal business hours.
+Our technicians wear bee suits to prevent stings.

 Paper wasps are generally less aggressive than yellowjackets.
-In spring they are frequently noticed emerging from hibernation in attic spaces.
-Our office receives a number of stinging insect control calls as they swarm about rooftops.
-Afterwards native paper wasps blend back into nature.
-You may never see a native paper wasp up close unless you are in a meadow.
+During springtime, you’ll frequently notice them emerging from hibernation in attic spaces.
+Our office receives a number of stinging insect control calls when paper wasps start to swarm about rooftops.
+After their post-hibernation celebration, native paper wasps usually blend back into nature.
+You may never see a native paper wasp up close unless you find yourself in a meadow.

-The European paper wasp gives other species a bad wrap.
-They are much more aggressive.
-European paper wasps have black and yellow coloration.
-They look a lot like yellowjackets.
-Paper wasps have longer legs though.
-Paper wasps build open comb nests.
-These nests are built in fences, sign posts, exterior light fixtures, playground equipment, and window frames.
+The European paper wasp gives other paper wasp species a bad wrap.
+They are much more aggressive than other species.
+European paper wasps have black and yellow coloration and look a lot like yellowjackets.
+Paper wasps, however, have longer legs.
+These pests build open comb nests in fences, sign posts, exterior light fixtures, playground equipment, and window frames.

 Paper Wasp Pest Control

-European paper wasp nests are often in accessible areas.
-These nests are easy to remove.
+European paper wasp often build their nests in easily-accessible areas, making them a cinch to remove.
 During the spring, we dust higher elevations to stop their rooftop swarms.
-A telescopic pole with an attached duster is used to apply products.
+We use a telescopic pole with an attached duster to apply products.

-Bald faced hornets have the ability to sting their victims repeatedly.
-It is bloody painful to get wrapped up in their onslaught.
-For this reason, not many people like having their basketball-sized nests in their yard.
+Unlike honeybees, bald faced hornets can sting their victims repeatedly.
+Take it from us — it is bloody painful to get wrapped up in their onslaught.
+It goes without saying that not many people enjoy discovering their basketball-sized nests in their yard!

 The funny thing about bald faced hornets is that their nests are rarely noticed until after the leaves fall in Autumn.
-People stare in disbelief at basketball sized nests hanging off low hanging branches in their lawns.
+People stare in disbelief at huge nests dangling off low-hanging branches on their lawns.
 How did they survive cutting the grass there all summer long?
-Every time they mowed the lawn they risked a trip to the emergency room.
-Yet they never got stung once.
-In conclusion, bald faced hornets are high-risk, low probability pests!
+They risked an onslaught of stings and, without a doubt, a trip to the emergency room every time they mowed the lawn.
+Yet most people escape this fate.
+Bald faced hornets are high-risk, low-probability pest!

 Bald Faced Hornet Control

-Bald faced hornet nests meet their demise by emptying a good portion of wasp and hornet spray into the entry hole.
-Once activity ceases, the nest is cut down, bagged up and removed from site.
+We dump a healthy serving of wasp and hornet spray into the entry hole of bald faced hornet nests.
+Once activity ceases, we cut the nest down, bag it up and remove it from site.

-Mud daubers are prolific stinging insect pests in Cleveland, OH.
-The problem is that they don’t really sting humans.
-They are often seen as pests due to their activity in and around the home.
-Lots of people see them buzzing around in high numbers, not sure of where the nest is.
-There are three kinds of mud daubers in Cleveland, OH.
-There is the yellow and black mud dauber, the organ pipe mud dauber, and the blue mud dauber.
+Mud daubers are prolific stinging pests in Cleveland, OH.
+While they don’t usually sting humans, they’re often considered pests due to their activity in and around the home.
+Lots of people see them buzzing around in high numbers, but are unsure where the nest is.
+There are three kinds of mud daubers in Cleveland, OH: the yellow-and-black mud dauber, the organ pipe mud dauber, and the blue mud dauber.
 All are solitary stinging insects.

-These mission oriented predators go around collecting spiders and mud.
-Their stingers are used to paralyze spiders.
-Furthermore, these helpless spiders are entombed in a mud gallery, along with an egg.
-Once the egg hatches the larvae feeds on the living, yet paralyzed spider.
-After dinner, the mud dauber larvae pupates within the mud nest.
-Finally they emerge as adults.
 Homes are great spots to build mud nests.
-If you have evergreen bushes with lots of spiders, and an irrigation system, mud daubers will love you.
+If you have evergreen bushes with lots of spiders, and an irrigation system, mud daubers will love your house.
 They are most troublesome when located in window frames or in soffits.
 Emerging adults often venture inside instead of out.

 Mud Dauber Pest Control

 Mud nests can easily be removed with a scraper tool.
 We work with the customer to implement cultural controls.
-Applying mulch to exposed soil, and cutting back on irrigation are two great ways to eliminate them from the area.
-Our treatment often involves treating the perimeter of the home for spiders.
+You can eliminate these pests from your area by applying mulch to exposed soil and cutting back on irrigation.
+Our service often involves treating the perimeter of the home for spiders.
 Just like paper wasps, mud daubers are most active around the roofs of homes.
 To stop heavy mud dauber activity, we use extension bee poles to dust any crevice showing activity.

 Carpenter bees are important pollinators.
 Nonetheless, they can also be very destructive to a home.
-They bore into porch ceilings, cedar siding, arbors, and trim.
-Basically anywhere on your house that has a shoddy paint job.
-Carpenter bees show up when you need to paint or stain certain parts of your home.
-Wood with a thick coat of paint deters carpenter bees from nesting.
-They simply cannot chew their way through a well painted wood surface.
-Porch ceiling are prime nesting spots because they are often stained, not painted.
+They bore into porch ceilings, cedar siding, arbors, and trim — basically anywhere with a shoddy paint job.
+If you have carpenter bees, it probably means you need to paint or stain certain parts of your home.
+You can deter carpenter bees from nesting by covering any exposed wood with a thick coat of paint.
+The bees simply cannot chew their way through a well-painted wood surface.
+Porch ceilings are prime nesting spots because they are often stained instead of painted.
 They also find places that are not painted at all, like the underside of porch railings.
-People with cedar trim or cedar shake get it the worst.
-Carpenter bees are not the only ones to bore into the cedar.
-The real damage comes when woodpeckers retrieve the larvae from inside the wood.
+People with cedar trim or cedar shake get hit with carpenter bees the worst.
+To add insult to injury, the real damage comes when woodpeckers retrieve the larvae from inside the wood.

 Carpenter Bee Pest Control

-Long term carpenter bee control entails treating the effected wood with fresh paint or stain.
-Because carpenter bees are pollinators, removing certain flowering plants may be a valid option.
+Long-term carpenter bee control entails treating the effected wood with fresh paint or stain.
+Because carpenter bees are pollinators, removing certain flowering plants may also be a valid option.
 Our treatment involves dusting or foaming galleries.
-Because caulk is difficult for them to chew through, this is a great way to fill in the damage.
-It is best to leave the treated holes exposed for a few days.
+Because caulk is difficult for them to chew through, caulking is a great way to fill in any damage from nesting activities, and can prevent future nests.
+It’s best to leave the treated holes exposed for a few days before you caulk, though.
 That way, any bee that was not in the nest during treatment will have a chance to come into contact with the applied product.
 If entry points are sealed prematurely, carpenter bees might return to the site and cause further damage.